yugjadvani-dev/devinsight/src/content/blog/how-to-integrate-giscus-comments.md

 ></script>
 ```

 Simply add that to the source code of the site.
-Most likely, if you're using _AstroPaper_ and want to enable comments on posts, navigate to `src/layouts/PostDetails.astro` and paste it into the desired location where you want the comments to appear, perhaps underneath the `Share this post on:` buttons.
+Most likely, if you're using _DevInsight_ and want to enable comments on posts, navigate to `src/layouts/PostDetails.astro` and paste it into the desired location where you want the comments to appear, perhaps underneath the `Share this post on:` buttons.

 ```diff
       <ShareLinks />